 During the COVID-19 pandemic, hourly employees working remotely used the mobile app to easily clock in and out, which also was a benefit for managers in managing these employees.

-As UI Health looks to expand its use of Dimensions across the organization, Peters said the organization looks forward to increasing its use of mobile functionality and fostering further transparency.
+As UI Health looks to expand its use of UKG across the organization, Peters said the organization looks forward to increasing its use of mobile functionality and fostering further transparency.

 “Transparency is a big deal to us,” she said, noting how important it is in creating a positive work environment that supports the delivery of high-quality patient care.